cozodb/cozo/IN_PROG.md

 * Start with the [Tutorial](https://cozodb.github.io/current/tutorial.html) to learn the basics.
 * Continue with the [Manual](https://cozodb.github.io/current/manual/) to understand the fine points.

+## Bug reports, discussions

+If you encounter a bug, first search for [past issues](https://github.com/cozodb/cozo/issues) to see if it has already been reported.
+If not, open a new issue.
+Please provide sufficient information so that we can diagnose the problem faster.

+Other discussions about Cozo should be in [GitHub discussions](https://github.com/cozodb/cozo/discussions).
+We also have a [Discord channel](https://discord.gg/GFpjQ9m866).

 ## Use cases